boschresearch/statestream/docs/from_one_frame_to_the_next.md

 ==========================
 ([back to documentation](README.md))

-The statestream toolbox distributes a specified network in a layerwise model-parallel fashion across GPUs and CPUs.
-The network's elements (items: neuron-pools, synapse-pools, plasticities and interfaces) are executed in parallel synchronized in frames, which are composed of a read- and a write phase.
+The statestream toolbox distributes a specified network in a synchronous layerwise-parallel fashion across GPUs and CPUs.
+The network's elements (items: neuron-pools, synapse-pools, plasticities and interfaces) are executed in parallel synchronized in frames, which are composed of a read and a write phase.
 All processes work on a shared representation of the entire network.

 An example animation to illuminate the streaming aspect is given below.
 Here we see a short sequence of frames.